leaaumagy/Bike_share_systems/README.md

   - Count of null values for each variable in the datasets.

 ## Guidelines
-To answer these questions using Python, the project contains a pre-written script template, with helper code and comments, in bike_investigator.py.
-You'll use this file to perform your analysis.
+To answer these questions using Python, the project contains a Python script, bike_investigator.py, with helper code and comments, to process the datasets.
+Additionally, there is a test_bike_investigator.py file, which evaluates the performance of the script.
+This ensures that the analysis can be adapted to other datasets with similar variables and the same units, or to continue analyzing the database as it evolves.

 ### Data Files:
 You will need three dataset files located in the ZIP folder Bike_raw_data: